 If you like South Korea and its food, you most certainly have watched the popular Street Food Asia show on Netflix.
 And if you did, you should not miss a visit to the Kwangjang Market (or Gwangjang Market).

-The place is centrally located, in the Jogno district, and it shouldn’t be too difficult to find.
+The place is centrally located in the Jogno district, and it shouldn’t be too difficult to find.

-However, you can also book a private food tour with a local that will take you not only to taste some local specialties at the Gwangjang Market, but also to the Chenggyecheon stream, Heunginjimun Gate, Seoul Fortress Wall, and Ihwa Mural Village.
+However, you can also book a private food tour with a local that will take you not only to taste some local specialties at the Gwangjang Market but also to the Chenggyecheon stream, Heunginjimun Gate, Seoul Fortress Wall, and Ihwa Mural Village.

-Street food in Asia is one of the best, and local markets are covered thus you can hide from the rain.
+Street food in Asia is one of the best, and local markets are covered, so you can hide from the rain.

 Jimjilbang or Korean SPA

 We are both great fans of wellness retreats and SPA facilities, and the jimjilbang didn’t disappoint!
-We absolutely loved every moment spent there.
+We loved every moment spent there.

 If you are traveling to Busan, you should not miss Busan SPA Land Centum.